 - Finance home renovations.
 Your home equity can be used to get credit increases on your mortgage without taking out a separate loan.
 The extra money you get can be used for that home renovation you have been putting off due to lack of finances.
 You may also use the equity to apply for an additional loan and use the funds to purchase a new car or other investments.

 - Building wealth.
 Unlocking the equity in your home can help you improve your lifestyle by enabling you to invest in property.
-Equity in your home can be used to as security for other investments in rental property that would further provide you with investment security and capital growth, enabling you to accumulate wealth.
+Equity in your home can be used to as security for property investment, enabling you to accumulate wealth.

 - Increase in monthly interest.
 Accessing your home equity to get an additional loan or credit increase will increase the amount you owe.
-This will most likely end up increasing the amount you are required to pay in monthly interest.
+This will most likely end up increasing the amount you pay in monthly interest.

 - Increase in monthly payments.
 Using your equity can increase your outstanding mortgage amount without increasing your loan repayment term.
 This will mean that your minimum monthly repayments can rise, so proper budgeting is required so as to avoid financial difficulties.

 - Increase in your Loan-to-Valuation Ratio (LVR).
 If your property value hasn’t increased significantly when you get a redraw or credit increase, your LVR may increase, forcing you to take out Lenders’ Mortgage Insurance (LMI) that will further increase your loan amount.